June 5th, 2024

 Across all U.S. markets, lumber mills have been unable to run at full capacity due to Covid, thus the record high price for lumber in 2021.

 Reason 5.
-Competition Remains High For A Limited Number of Homes
+Competition Remains Up For A Growing Number of Homes

 The decade-long, downward slide in homes for sale increased significantly in May 2020, as refugees from Covid arrived and purchased homes in Bozeman.

-This steep decline in homes for sale flattened in late summer 2021, but remains very low, contributing to why homes are expensive in Bozeman.
+This steep decline in homes for sale flattened in late summer 2021, and though rising significantly in the last 2.5 years, homes are still expensive in Bozeman.

-Tags: how much do building materials cost in bozeman montana?, how much do laborers make in bozeman?, how much does a carpenter make in bozeman mt, how much does lumber cost in bozeman?, how much is land in bozeman?, is land cheap in bozeman?, is land expensive in bozeman montana?, what are housing costs in bozeman?, what are labor costs in bozeman?, what does a finish carpenter make in bozeman?, what does a framer make in bozeman?, what's land cost in Bozeman?
+Tags: how much do building materials cost in bozeman montana?, how much do laborers make in bozeman?, what are housing costs in bozeman?, what are labor costs in bozeman?

 Taunya Fagan